AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_overview.md

 ### Retrieve the number of unread messages

-Since messages are stored with the read status, with their read status, you can also retrieve the number of the unread messages in each conversation.
+Since messages are stored with the read status, you can also retrieve the number of the unread messages in each conversation.

 ### Set all messages read

-Once a user has read all the messages, the number of the unread messages are cleared.
-You can also clear the number of unread messages for the specified conversation or all the conversations.
+Once you read all the messages, the number of the unread messages are cleared.
+You can also clear the number of unread messages of the specified conversation or all the conversations.

 ### Delete conversation and historical messages